Control a Four-Digit Seven-Segment Display Using Serial Port

-This example shows you how to use the serial UART on Raspberry Pi hardware to control a 4-digit 7-segment display.
+This example shows you how to use the serial UART on Raspberry Pi hardware to control a four-digit seven-segment display.

 Raspberry Pi hardware includes a hardware serial UART port.
 The serial port enables you to connect devices supporting serial communications directly to Raspberry Pi hardware.
 There is a wide variety of sensors, displays, ADC's, DAC's, etc. supporting serial communications.
 By using these devices you can add new capabilities to your Raspberry Pi projects.

-In this example, we will concentrate on controlling a 4-digit 7-segment display via serial port.
-Note that we will be using the same display as in "Controlling a 4-digit 7-Segment Display Using I2C".
+In this example, we will concentrate on controlling a four-digit seven-segment display via serial port.
+Note that we will be using the same display as in the Control a Four-Digit Seven-Segment Display Using I2C example.
 However, this time around we will be using serial port instead of I2C as the communications interface.
 We will start by providing an overview of serial communications in general and then focus on the display and specifics of serial communications interface it supports.
 We will learn about MATLAB command interface for serial communication devices and finally finish the example by displaying numbers and simple characters.

 We recommend completing Getting Started with MATLAB Support Package for Raspberry Pi Hardware example.